kvebers/Born2BeRoot/README.md

 Advanced Package Tool, more commonly known as APT, is a collection of tools used to install, update, remove, and otherwise manage software packages on Debian and its derivative operating systems, including Ubuntu and Linux Mint.

+Alternative is

+#### Aptitude

+Aptitude is a text-based interface to the Debian GNU/Linux package system.
+It allows the user to view the list of packages and to perform package management tasks such as installing, upgrading, and removing packages.
+Actions may be performed from a visual interface or from the command-line.

 ##### su -
 switches between users